shuchi0503/2025-vehicle-idling/README.md

 -OATH

 I analysed zip codes that roughly cover the areas between 60th and 90th street, to be as accurately comparable to the 311 analysis as possible.
+I used [this UPS map] to refer to zip codes- (https://www.unitedstateszipcodes.org/)

 ### Analysis